Halle Berry Shows Just How Amazing 51 Can Look By Sharing Sexy Workout Video

-Halle Berry may be 51 years old, but she’s got the body of a woman decades younger — and she’s not afraid to show it off.
+Halle Berry may be 51-years-old, but she’s got the body of a woman decades younger — and she’s not afraid to show it off.

-On Friday, the actress posted a workout montage to her Instagram page showing the strict regiment she goes through every day to stay so fit and the sexy body she’s got as a result.
+On Friday, the actress posted a workout montage to her Instagram page showing the strict regimen she goes through every day to stay so fit and the sexy body she’s got as a result.
 Berry shares a bit of her workout with fans every Friday, and this week’s installment focused on her work with resistance bands.
 The post included a picture of her sweaty exercise and videos in her Instagram Story.

 Berry said the bands are perfect for her fitness goals and are a great fit for her busy schedule.